LesFerch/FolderThumbnailFix/README.md

 FolderThumbnailFix does not install any software.
 It simply replaces the mask icon with a transparent icon in the file `C:\Windows\SystemResources\imageres.dll.mun`

 **Note**: If the thumbnail does not change, sign out, sign in (don't restart) and try again.
-If the icon still does not change, start up Windows in [Safe Mode](https://www.elevenforum.com/t/boot-to-safe-mode-in-windows-11.538/) and run the tool again.
-In Safe Mode, there will be no apps running that could lock out the resource that needs to be replaced.
+If the icon still does not change, start up Windows in [Safe Mode Command Prompt (option 6)](https://www.elevenforum.com/t/boot-to-safe-mode-in-windows-11.538/) and run the tool again by entering its full path at the command line (e.g. C:\users\yourid\downloads\folderthumbnailfix\folderthumbnailfix.exe).
+In Safe Mode Command Prompt, there will be no apps running (including Explorer) that could lock out the resource that needs to be replaced.

 **Note**: In order to make the change, the Explorer process is killed, so you will see a black screen until Explorer restarts.
 Windows 11 can sometimes take a long time to restart Explorer (I've observed delays over 30 seconds).
 If Explorer has not restarted after a minute you can hit `Ctrl-Alt-Del` (and then restart it via Task Manager or sign out and sign in).